emsesp/EMS-ESP32/README.md

 - Visual Studio Code (VSC): https://code.visualstudio.com/docs/?dv=win
 - Install node.js and npm (LTS version): https://nodejs.org/en/download

-restart your PC just in case and start Visual Studio Code.
-It should detect Git.
-Now go and search for and install these visual studio code extensions:
+restart your PC to pick up the new PATH settings and start Visual Studio Code.
+It should now detect Git.
+Now go and search for and install these following VSC extensions:

 - PlatformIO IDE
 - GitLens

 and hit **reload** to activate them all.

-Next download espurna by cloning the git repository from https://github.com/xoseperez/espurna.git, start VSC and open the folder ``espurna\code``
+Next download espurna by cloning the git repository from https://github.com/xoseperez/espurna.git.
+Either from a terminla using 'git clone' or the GUI interface.
+From VSC open the folder ``espurna\code``
  - open a terminal window (ctrl-`)
  - Install the node modules: ``npm install --only=dev``
  - Build the web interface:  ``node node_modules/gulp/bin/gulp.js``

+PlatformIO should detect and set some things up for you.
+Build and Deploy as you normally would in PlatformIO.

-If you run into issues refer to proper ESPurnas setup instructions [here](https://github.com/xoseperez/espurna/wiki/Build-and-update-from-Visual-Studio-Code-using-PlatformIO).
+If you run into issues refer to official ESPurnas setup instructions [here](https://github.com/xoseperez/espurna/wiki/Build-and-update-from-Visual-Studio-Code-using-PlatformIO).

-### Your comments and feeback
+### Your comments and feedback

 Any comments or suggestions are very welcome.
 You can contact me at **dev** at **derbyshire** dot **nl** or via an *Issue* in GitHub